In this program you will assemble your own canoe while being supervised. The

-that can be arranged for an additional fee (the cost of the root).
-You can build an Ojibwe Longnose, an Oldstyle,
+entire canoe that can be arranged for an additional fee (the cost of the root).
+You can build an Ojibwe Longnose,

 Due to the time demands, cost of shipping raw materials and the scarcity of high quality straight, clear logs

 the gunwales, thwarts and ribs will come from sawn lumber stock.
-Once wood has been traditionally sawn it is
+Once wood has been convenionally sawn it is

 difficult to split and carve.
 Thus these parts will be sawn and planed.
-The sheathing however will all be
+The sheathing and root however will

 Pre-requisites